osm-search/Nominatim/docs/admin/Migration.md

 [installation instruction for osm2pgsql](https://osm2pgsql.org/doc/install.html) for details.
 A minimum version of 1.8 is required.
 The current stable versions of Ubuntu and Debian already ship with an appropriate versions.
-For older installation, you may have to compile a newer osm2pgsql yourself.
+For older installations, you may have to compile a newer osm2pgsql yourself.

 ### Legacy tokenizer removed